An introduction to computer audio

 DSD is 1-bit, has a sampling rate of 2.8224 MHz, and makes use of noise shaping quantization techniques in order to push 1-bit quantization noise up to inaudible ultrasonic frequencies.
 This gives the format a greater dynamic range and wider frequency response than the CD.
 The SACD format is capable of delivering a dynamic range of 120 dB from 20 Hz to 20 kHz and an extended frequency response up to 100 kHz, although most currently available players list an upper limit of 80–90 kHz and 20 kHz is the upper limit of human hearing.

-The obvious benefit is the wide frequency range allowing you to record without a filter.
+The obvious benefit of DSD is the wide frequency range allowing you to record without a filter.

 If one record using PCM, the input signal should be band limited (low pass filter).